64nYm3d3/CheatSheet/BlueTeamHandbook.md

+# Incident Response Emergency Sheet
-# Stolen and modified for personal use from the BlueTeam Handbook for  Incident Responders
+This book is stolen and modified for personal use from the BlueTeam Handbook for Incident Responders by Don Murdoch, I take no credit.

 [Link2](./Networks/Basics.md)